-When the line finder in fact finds the line, the associated district selector ("reaching back" through the line finder) applies an electrical condition to the sleeve contact of the line circuit, which operates the CO relay.
+When the line finder in fact finds the line, it applies an electrical condition to the sleeve contact of the line circuit, which operates the CO relay.
 Yes, I am being intentionally vague about exactly what electrical condition that is, as well as exactly what the left side of the CO relay coil is connected to.
 That matter is in fact the essence of the current story.